Does Drinking Water Actually Hydrate Dry Skin?

 In order to truly lock in moisture, it's advised to apply hydrating cream when the skin is slightly wet, especially after a shower.
 If your skin needs some extra hydration help, you can go beyond moisturizer by employing targeted serums.

 That being said, your body (and your skin) still needs water to function properly.
 "Maintaining adequate hydration is important for our general health, as extreme dehydration can have significant impacts in the functioning of our hearts and kidneys," notes Dr. Zeichner.

-Minimizing your exposure to depleting elements―low humidity, harsh winds, dry heat, high altitude, sun, alcohol, long baths―and avoiding stripping soaps can prevent the loss of natural oils.
-"Diet can play a role in strengthening your skin's ability to maintain moisture, too,” says Leslie Baumann, a professor of dermatology at the University of Miami, in Florida.
+Minimizing your exposure to depleting elements―low humidity, harsh winds, dry heat, high altitude, sun, alcohol, long baths―and avoiding stripping soaps can also prevent the loss of natural oils.
+"Diet can play a role in strengthening your skin's ability to maintain moisture, too," adds Dr. Baumann.
 Foods rich in the essential fatty acids found in walnuts, flaxseed, salmon, and olive oil can help skin cells stay hydrated.

 A study by the Institute of Experimental Dermatology in Germany, also revealed that women who took flaxseed- or borage-oil supplements (2.2 grams a day) for 12 weeks experienced a significant increase in skin moisture and a reduction in roughness.
 A healthy diet with three to five servings a week of fatty acids will suffice for the average person, says Dr. Baumann.

 In short, dry skin is a result of both genetic and environmental factors that cannot be fixed solely by oral hydration.
 Perfecting skin's hydration is dependent on a multitude of factors working together―in addition to drinking water―to make sure that the rest of your body functions well.